What does CASA Kane County do?

 What is the cost to provide a CASA/GAL volunteer to one child?

 It costs the organization $2,000 per child per year which covers all aspects of training, recruitment, and supervision by a professional staff.
 The Guardian ad Litem services CASA Kane County provides are professional services with more than 250 community volunteers, and if we did not exist, the cost to pay attorneys or professional social workers would result in the county paying millions of dollars.
 The cost savings of providing Guardian ad Litem services through a non-profit organization with trained volunteers is immense, and National CASA studies have found that CASA volunteers spend significantly more time with a child than a paid Guardian ad Litem.

 What are the benefits to supporting CASA Kane County?

 By helping to save a child from a life of abuse and neglect, we provide an alternative to the cycle of victims becoming abusers and passing on the heredity of violence.
 Abused and neglected children have an advocate who is committed to and solely focused on that child’s welfare.
-Children with CASA/GAL volunteers are not faced with “falling through the cracks of the child welfare system.”
+Children with CASA/GAL volunteers are not faced with “falling through the cracks” of the child welfare system.”
 In addition to giving back to the community, you will receive a charitable tax deduction and know that your dollars are impacting a human life.

 The most important thing you can do is participate with whatever resources you deem appropriate.
 We also encourage you to stay informed.
 Watch your mail and newspaper on upcoming events and programs.
 Understand how your dollars are making a difference, and please stop by the office anytime to learn firsthand how your support is making a difference.